 Health Minister Plans to Provide Health Data on Tap

-The Council for Scientific and Industrial Research (CSIR) is providing assistance to the Department of Health, It is helping plan for the launch of a streamlined system for providing health information in advance of the roll out of national health insurance (NHI).
+The Council for Scientific and Industrial Research (CSIR) is providing assistance to the Department of Health, It is helping plan for the launch of a streamlined health data system for providing health information in advance of the roll out of National Health Insurance (NHI).

 Minister Aaron Motsoaledi made an announcement confirming this to doctors and medical students at the University of Pretoria recently.

-He told the audience that if private and public sector are to be pooled together then a strong health information system is needed to provide a single NHI to pay for all health care services.
-Under current arrangements any patient can attend multiple clinics in a single day and collect medication without the other clinics knowing the Minister told trade unionists at a meeting of the South African Medical Association.
+He said the private and public sector were to merge.
+This needed a strong health information system, he said.
+That was to allow the NHI to pay for all health care services.
+Under current arrangements any patient can attend multiple clinics in a single day.
+They can collect medication without the other clinics knowing, said the Minister.
+He was addressing trade unionists at a meeting of the South African Medical Association.

-Provincial health professionals have had to use ineffective systems with weak and inappropriate information.
-This makes it almost impossible to track how even the most simple health facility is being utilised so financial expenditure is difficult to plan and clinic and hospital funding has to deal with corruption and the abuse of resources.
+Provincial health professionals have had to use ineffective health data systems with weak and inappropriate information.
+This makes it almost impossible to track the use of even the most simple health facility.
+Consequently, financial expenditure is difficult to plan and clinic and hospital funding has to deal with corruption and the abuse of resources.

 In Gauteng, the health department has been part of a lengthy dispute with the National Health laboratory looking for millions of Rand in fees they maintain the department owes them but unfortunately it is unable to provide patient records to support the claim.
-Qedani Mahalngu, Health MEC in Guateng, believes these accounts are for private patients sent to public facilities by the doctors after their private health insurance has run out.
+Qedani Mahalngu, Health MEC in Guateng, believes these accounts are for private patients but the bill goes to public facilities.
+Doctors do this after the patient’s private health insurance has run out.

 New Health Data System Needed

 According to the Minister, his department had been working with CSI for five years to create a new system.
-At present Dr Motsoaledi could not confirm arrangements to ensure that the required numbers of GPs were contracted to use the new system during the pilot phase.
-Initially only 200 of the required 900 surgeries were signed up.
+At present Dr Motsoaledi could not confirm arrangements to ensure that sufficient GPs were using the new system during the pilot phase.
+Initially the system captured only 200 of 900 surgeries.
 The original target was for 900 doctors in 11 NHI districts.
 Doctors were complaining about the low

 rate of pay being offered.